Hope Bancorp (NASDAQ:HOPE) Issues Earnings Results

 Hope Bancorp Announces Dividend

-The business also recently declared a quarterly dividend, which will be paid on Thursday, May 23rd.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, May 23rd.
 Investors of record on Thursday, May 9th will be issued a $0.14 dividend.
 The ex-dividend date of this dividend is Wednesday, May 8th.
-This represents a $0.56 dividend on an annualized basis and a dividend yield of 5.59%.
-Hope Bancorp’s dividend payout ratio (DPR) is presently 56.00%.
+This represents a $0.56 annualized dividend and a yield of 5.59%.
+Hope Bancorp’s payout ratio is 56.00%.

 Hope Bancorp, Inc operates as the bank holding company for Bank of Hope that provides retail and commercial banking services for businesses and individuals in the United States.
 It accepts personal and business checking, money market, savings, time deposit, and individual retirement accounts.
 The company also offers loans comprising commercial and industrial loans to businesses for various purposes, such as working capital, purchasing inventory, debt refinancing, business acquisitions, international trade finance, other business-related financing, and loans syndication services; commercial real estate loans; residential mortgage loans; small business administration loans; and consumer loans, such as single-family mortgage, home equity, automobile, credit card, and personal loans.